SkafteNicki/dtu_mlops/s7_deployment/ml_deployment.md

 This is exactly what the [Open Neural Network Exchange (ONNX)](https://onnx.ai/) is designed to do.
 ONNX is a standardized format for creating and sharing machine learning models.
 It defines an extensible computation graph model, as well as definitions of built-in operators and standard data types.
-The idea behind ONNX is that a model trained with a specific framework on a specific device, let's say Pytorch on your local computer, can be exported and run with an entirely different framework and hardware easily.
+The idea behind ONNX is that a model trained with a specific framework on a specific device, let's say PyTorch on your local computer, can be exported and run with an entirely different framework and hardware easily.
 Learning how to export your models to ONNX is therefore a great way to increase the longevity of your models and not being locked into a specific framework for serving your models.